 IEEE (Institute of Electrical and Electronics Engineers) is an international association of electronic technology and information science engineers.
 It is currently the largest non-profit professional technical society in the world, which covers more than 160 countries.
 IEEE is dedicated to the development and research of electrical, electronic, computer engineering and science-related fields.
 It has developed more than 900 industry standards in the fields of space, computers, telecommunications, biomedicine, power and consumer electronics.
 Also, it is a current international academic organization with greater influence.

-There are national mandatory standards, national recommended standards and various industry standards for li ion batteries in China, including battery materials, battery cell manufacturing, as well as recycling of PACK and li ion batteries.
+There are national mandatory standards, nationally recommended standards and various industry standards for li ion batteries in China, including battery materials, battery cell manufacturing, as well as recycling of PACK and li ion batteries.
+PLS Battery is one of the most professional li ion battery suppliers in China that has li ion battery wholesale.
+Please contact us if you want to know more about the battery or want to buy the battery.